-Wait times for psycho-educational assessments are generally 1-6 months.
+Wait times for psycho-educational assessments are generally 1 - 6 months.
 This reflects the time between the date a referral is made in LITE after a Resource Team meeting to the date of the parent/guardian meeting when the written report of assessment findings and recommendations is shared.

 Wait times for speech-language assessments range from 1 to 13 months.
 In addition to Resource Team referrals, Communication Services staff meet with Kindergarten Educator Teams during the first 6 weeks of school to help determine children most in need of specialized support.
 Using a tiered intervention framework, the service delivery approach is developed based on student and school needs.
 For example, some schools might receive a block or even several blocks of service while others, based on comparative need, might not receive any blocks of direct intervention, but will have service delivered in a less intensive approach (i.e., Home Programming, classroom strategies to develop skills).
 Many schools receive speech-language services, in collaboration with the classroom teacher, through the (Kindergarten Language and Literacy in the Classroom) (KLLIC) program.
+In the 2019-20 school year, all Kindergarten classrooms will have support to implement the Sound Bites Phonological Awareness Program (https://sway.office.com/s12G1zX3yBWx5cG6) rather than the KLLIC program.

 All direct interventions with students are conducted only with written parent/guardian consent which typically includes individual discussions with the parent/guardian to ensure that the consent is informed and voluntary.
-Limits of confidentiality, privacy of information, likely use of the assessment, and distribution of the report are also discussed.
+Limits of confidentiality, privacy of information, likely use of the assessment information, and distribution of the report are also discussed.
 Students 18 years of age or older, provide their own consent.